Nidderdale and Pateley Bridge

-Throughout her childhood Ursula was associated with myserious events, such as furniture moving up and down stairs of its own accord.
+Throughout her childhood Ursula was associated with mysterious events, such as furniture moving up and down stairs of its own accord.
 Later she married Tony Shipton near York in 1512 and became well known as a fortune teller.
 Her crooked facial features frightened many – though presumably not Tony – and she was often thought to be a witch.

-Mother Shipton is associated with many famous predictions and is said to have foretold the Great fire of London and the defeat of the Spanish Armada as well as the invention of telegraphs and trains, although these last two predictions are now thought to have been fabricated in the nineteenth century:
+Mother Shipton is associated with many famous predictions and is said to have foretold the Great Fire of London and the defeat of the Spanish Armada as well as the invention of telegraphs and trains, although these last two predictions are now thought to have been fabricated in the nineteenth century:

 Carriages without horses shall go

 Around the world thoughts shall fly,